mfaani/mfaani/content/posts/interviewing/string.md

 - An array's count is `endIndex - startIndex`
 - `isEmpty` is `startIndex == endIndex`

-If `endIndex` is the last index, you'd need to do extra math in there for those calculations.
+If `endIndex` was the last index, you'd need to do extra math in there for those calculations.

 The [docs](https://developer.apple.com/documentation/swift/string) have a nice example of putting the above together to: